X61 Y 88 W 528 H 33

 I hope one day to meet them in yon bright world above.

 Not exactly Shakespearean, but I guess he was concerned about losing so many virtuous men from the parish.

-Painting by Samuel Walters in the Florence Griswold Museum, Old Lyme, Connecticut.
+Painting of the Ocean Queen by Samuel Walters in the Florence Griswold Museum, Old Lyme, Connecticut.